jinyic/pbemonitor/README.md

 # pbemonitor

-A Discord bot ready to be deployed on Heroku to monitor when the PBE server is up.
-This allows for fast entry into the long queue caused by the new gamemode Teamfight Tactics.
+A Discord bot ready to be deployed on Heroku to monitor when the League of Legends PBE server is up.
+Logging in right when the server goes live allows for fast entry into the long queue caused by the new game mode Teamfight Tactics.

 ### Prerequisites
 - Heroku